GPUNexus/HIP/docs/how-to/hip_porting_driver_api.rst

       return 0;
   }

-Access to new HIP features with a newer driver
+Accessing new HIP features with a newer driver
 ----------------------------------------------

-HIP is designed with forward compatibility, allowing newer features to be utilized with older toolkits, provided a compatible driver is present.
+HIP is designed to be forward compatible, allowing newer features to be utilized with older toolkits, provided a compatible driver is present.
 Feature support can be verified through runtime API functions and version checks.
-This approach ensures that applications can benefit from new features and improvements in the HIP runtime without the need for recompilation with a newer toolkit.
-The function ``hipGetProcAddress`` enables dynamic querying and usage of newer functions offered by the HIP runtime, even if the application was built with an older toolkit.
+This approach ensures that applications can benefit from new features and improvements in the HIP runtime without needing to be recompiled with a newer toolkit.
+The function ``hipGetProcAddress`` enables dynamic querying and the use of newer functions offered by the HIP runtime, even if the application was built with an older toolkit.

-An example is provided for a hypothetic ``foo()`` function.
+An example is provided for a hypothetical ``foo()`` function.

 .. code-block:: cpp